Trump says Dems out to 'raid Medicare' to fund socialism; he signs executive order seeking changes

 ‘MEDICARE-FOR-ALL' SPONSOR SAYS PLAN WOULD GUT 1 MILLION PRIVATE INSURANCE JOBS

-The president’s criticism of the Democrats' plan was squarely aimed at the Medicare-for-all proposals of Dem candidates like Vermont Sen. Bernie Sanders and Massachusetts Sen. Elizabeth Warren.
+The president’s criticism of the Democrats' plan was squarely aimed at the Medicare-for-all proposals of candidates like Vermont Sen. Bernie Sanders and Massachusetts Sen. Elizabeth Warren.

 Sanders’ “single-payer” approach would cover people of any age and would incorporate the Medicare program.
 Private health insurance, including the Medicare Advantage option used by about one-third of seniors, would no longer have a role.